 Energy is a point of contention in many interdisciplinary fields because the term has plenty of overlaps.
+There are different types of energy around us.
 For a quick reminder, think of disciplines such as physics, electrical engineering, water/waterways, engineering (especially fluid energy machines), mining (for fossil fuels and elements for nuclear energy), transportation, and lightning.
 Additionally, its two sources, renewable and non-renewable, are brought up daily.
 And, although they’re tied to political frictions, wars, and global panic due to impending shortage, they have also benefitted us immensely.
 With that, let’s jump straight into energy technology.

 What is energy technology?